DragonKnightOfBreeze/Paradox-Language-Support/README_en.md

 Usage:

 * Open your mod root directory through the IDE.
 (It needs to directly contain the mod descriptor file `descriptor.mod`)
-* Open the mod descriptor file, click the mod configuration button in the floating toolbar (or editor right-click menu) at the top right of the editor, and configure the game type, game directory, and additional mod dependencies of the mod.
+* Open the mod descriptor file, click the mod settings button in the floating toolbar (or editor right-click menu) at the top right of the editor, and configure the game type, game directory, and additional mod dependencies of the mod.
 * Click the OK button to complete the configuration, and then wait for the IDE to complete indexing.
 (It will be fast)
 * Start your mod programming journey!